kalset1/bigChem/README.md

 ## Prerequisites

-To use this program, you need PIL and curses.
+To use this program, you need PIL, mendeleev and curses.
+An internet connection is required for compounds, however database support is coming soon!

 ## Getting Started